Lucy Mathen: Career

-OTB is dedicated to Mathen's greatest inspiration - her late mother Monica.
-She wrote her obituary which appeared in The Guardian newspaper in 2018.
-The book is also dedicated to Mark Rees, her partner of 49 years.
-They have one son Calum and one daughter Leyla.
-It was Leyla who introduced her to playing football which she still plays regularly and has incorporated the encouragement of women's football in India as part of a programme discouraging child marriage.
-She is also a keen runner and completed three London Marathons and a half-marathon, and a triathlon raising money for Second Sight in the process.
-She plays bass guitar in the band Startled Saint which she and Mark formed with friends in the 1970s.
+Mathen plays football, and has incorporated the encouragement of women's football in India as part of a programme discouraging child marriage.
+She is also a runner and completed three London Marathons and a half-marathon, and a triathlon raising money for Second Sight in the process.

-In 2017, she launched the FAME project, which aims to eliminate vitamin A deficiency and the resulting blindness in children in economically backward areas of India.
+In 2017, she set up the FAME project, to eliminate vitamin A deficiency and the resulting blindness in children in one of the most deprived areas of rural Bihar.
 FAME stands for Food, Vitamin A, Measles vaccination, and Education.
+FAME was a collaboration with local social workers - the Canossian Sisters at Motihari - the people of Basman village, the local government doctor and Second Sight.
+FAME demonstrated that all arms of the programme had to be meticulously implemented in order to eliminate this leading cause of childhood blindness.

-In July 2022 Mathen's Medical School - St George's University of London- conferred on her an honorary degree of Doctor of Medicine (DSc(Med)) for services to Ophthalmology.
+In July 2022 Mathen's medical school - St George's University of London- conferred on her an honorary degree of Doctor of Medicine for services to Ophthalmology.